ppeble/emissary-ingress.dev/content/en/docs/3.8/topics/running/load-balancer.md

 ## Least request

-When `policy` is set to `least_request`, $productName$ discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
+When `policy` is set to `least_request`, Emissary discovers healthy endpoints for the given mapping, and load balances the incoming L7 requests to the endpoint with the fewest active requests.
 To specify this:

 ```yaml
 apiVersion: getambassador.io/v3alpha1